HaqqiHaziq/esp_cam_io_parl/README.md

 ## Important to Remember

 - It is recommended to have PSRAM installed and enabled for higher resolutions.
 Therefore, the ESP32-H2 is not recommended for image streaming due to its lack of PSRAM support and limited internal RAM.
 The ESP32-C6 can handle resolutions up to SVGA (tested with Wi-Fi enabled and a streaming web server, XGA can be reached with some tweaks).
 - This component currently only accepts JPEG image inputs from DVP sensors due to the limitations of the Parallel IO driver for some targets (e.g. ESP32-H2 and ESP32-C5).
-As a result, it uses software delimiter with PCLK gating to allow streaming JPEG image from the following image sensors (except OV2640).
+As a result, it uses software delimiter with PCLK gating to allow streaming JPEG image from the follwoing image sensors (except OV2640).
 - Currently only OV3660 and OV5640 sensors are implemented to have gated PCLK signals.
 OV2640 requires the target to have valid signals (e.g. ESP32-C6 and ESP32-P4) so it can properly interface with the following sensor.
 It is highly recommended to use OV5640 or OV3660 for targets with limited data width.
 - This component does not utilize VSYNC signals for controlling frames at the moment, support for receiving raw data will be possible if it gets implemented.